 Getting Started

-The cache server comes as a Docker image and can be deployed using Docker Compose or Kubernetes.
+The cache server is available as a Docker image and can be deployed via Docker Compose or Kubernetes.

 1. Deploying the Cache Server